 October 1, 2008 marks the first revision to the Payment Card Industry Data Security Standard

 (PCI DSS) in two years.
 This article provides an overview of the changes, with recommendations

 for a PCI awareness campaign and implementation next steps.

-Beyond Minimum Compliance - Bank of America, July 2008
+Beyond Minimum Compliance: PCI Risk Management - Bank of America, April 2008